Andy-Stack/vaultkeeper-ai/README.md

 **Read-Only Mode (Default)** 🔍

-- AI can search vault content
+- AI can search vault content (text based files and PDF documents)
-- AI can read file contents
+- AI can read file contents (including binary files like PDFs and images)
 - AI can list directory structures
 - **Cannot** modify your notes